 Nietzsche Source received support from the following institutions:

 The Centre National de la Recherche Scientifique, has supported Nietzsche Source with personnel, rooms, and additional facilities since 1999 at the Institut des Textes et Manuscrits Modernes, CNRS-ENS, Paris and from 2008 to 2011 at the Maison Française d’Oxford, CNRS-MAEE, Oxford.
-The CNRS also supported Nietzsche Source through two specific grants from the programmes “Aides à Projet Nouveau” (2000, Paolo D’Iorio, director) and GIS Sciences de la cognition (1998-1999, Paolo D’Iorio and Bill Turner, directors) and, at the very beginning, within its thematic programme “Archives de la création” (1998-1999, Daniel Ferrer, Director).
+The CNRS also supported Nietzsche Source through two specific grants from the programmes “Aides à Projet Nouveau” (2000, Prof. Dr. Paolo D’Iorio, director) and GIS Sciences de la cognition (1998-1999, Prof. Dr. Paolo D’Iorio and Bill Turner, directors) and, at the very beginning, within its thematic programme “Archives de la création” (1998-1999, Prof. Dr. Daniel Ferrer, Director).

 The Foundation of Weimar Classics, one of Germany’s most significant cultural institutions, signed an agreement with the Association HyperNietzsche for the digitization and publication on the Internet of all documents relevant to the life and work of Friedrich Nietzsche that belong to the Foundation.
 This unprecedented agreement includes manuscripts, letters, biographical documents and first editions of Nietzsche’s works as well as the volumes in Nietzsche’s personal library.
 The joint goal of the Foundation and Nietzsche Source is both to support research and to increase the scholarly value of the archive materials.

-From 2015 to 2018 the DFG awarded a third research grant to the project „Digitale Faksimile-Gesamtausgabe Nietzsches (DFGA)“ directed by Dr. Bernhard Fischer, director of the Goethe-Schiller archive in Weimar, in collaboration with Paolo D’Iorio, ITEM, Paris.
+From 2015 to 2018 and from 2021 to 2023 the DFG awarded a research grant to the project “Digitale Faksimile-Gesamtausgabe Nietzsches (DFGA)” directed by Dr. Bernhard Fischer and by Prof. Dr. Marcel Lepper, directors of the Goethe-Schiller archive in Weimar, in collaboration with Prof. Dr. Paolo D’Iorio.

-The French Ministry of Research, within the Action Concertée Incitative “Jeunes chercheurs”, funded the project “HyperNietzsche” from 2001 to 2003 under the direction of Paolo D’Iorio.
+The French Ministry of Research, within the Action Concertée Incitative “Jeunes chercheurs”, funded the project “HyperNietzsche” from 2001 to 2003 under the direction of Prof. Dr. Paolo D’Iorio.

 Nietzsche Source is the pilot project of two European coordination actions:

 2004-2007 Groupement de Recherche Européen (GDREplus), “Hyper-Learning.
-Modèles ouverts de recherche et d’enseignement sur Internet”, 29 partners from 9 European countries (Paolo D’Iorio, director).
+Modèles ouverts de recherche et d’enseignement sur Internet”, 29 partners from 9 European countries (Prof. Dr. Paolo D’Iorio, director).